TextSynth Server

 2.1.1 First steps

-dnf install libjpeg libmicrohttpd
+dnf install libmicrohttpd

 2. Extract the archive and go into its directory: